 Journal Clubs

-The library operates a number of journal clubs to help staff stay up to date on current research and practice their critical appraisal skills.
+The library faciliates a number of journal clubs to help staff stay up to date on current research and practice their critical appraisal skills.
 We can help you choose an article, send a copy to everyone who signs up and then attend to facilitate the discussion.

 Alternatively, we can provide guidance on setting up a journal club.
 This might include helping you pick articles and checklists or attending the first session to give refresher training on critical appraisal.